core-infra-svcs/dashboard-api-go/client/docs/InlineObject95.md

 `func (o *InlineObject95) HasBlockedServers() bool`

 HasBlockedServers returns a boolean if a field has been set.

+### GetArpInspection

+`func (o *InlineObject95) GetArpInspection() NetworksNetworkIdSwitchDhcpServerPolicyArpInspection`

+GetArpInspection returns the ArpInspection field if non-nil, zero value otherwise.

+### GetArpInspectionOk

+`func (o *InlineObject95) GetArpInspectionOk() (*NetworksNetworkIdSwitchDhcpServerPolicyArpInspection, bool)`

+GetArpInspectionOk returns a tuple with the ArpInspection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetArpInspection

+`func (o *InlineObject95) SetArpInspection(v NetworksNetworkIdSwitchDhcpServerPolicyArpInspection)`

+SetArpInspection sets ArpInspection field to given value.

+### HasArpInspection

+`func (o *InlineObject95) HasArpInspection() bool`

+HasArpInspection returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)